 Chase Bank offers a range of 8 changing accounts tailored to different customer demographics.
 Their most popular account is their Chase Total Checking Account.
 This account requires no minimum opening deposit.
 However, it charges a monthly fee of $12, which the bank waives should you meet its terms and conditions.

-Further to checking and savings accounts, Chase Bank also offers credit cards, lending options, investment features, and business banking solutions.
+In addition to checking and savings accounts, Chase Bank also offers credit cards, lending options, investment features, and business banking solutions.

 - Low interest